mariosky/protoboard-old/docs/index.md

 # Requirements

-Protoboard is a [https://www.djangoproject.com/](django) application, and needs the following software/libraries to run locally:
+Protoboard is a [django](https://www.djangoproject.com/) project, and it needs the following software/libraries:

+To run locally:

 *   MongoDB
 *   PosgreSQL